cynara517/Are_all_variables_necessary/README.md

 ### Step 1: Dataset and Feature Space Definition

-The dataset utilized in this study comprises 4,608 experimental data points for Buchwald–Hartwig amination reactions, originally reported by Ahneman *et al.*⁶ The raw input data is located in the `data/raw/` folder.
+The dataset utilized in this study comprises 4,608 experimental data points for Buchwald–Hartwig amination reactions, originally reported by Ahneman*, Doyle et al.(1).
+The raw input data is located in the `data/raw/` folder.

 Each reaction instance is characterized within a high-dimensional feature space consisting of 120 DFT descriptors.
 These descriptors are systematically categorized into three classes (molecular, atomic, and vibrational descriptors).